Contamination Prevention Guidelines

 Cotton producers, ginners, warehouses and their employees are encouraged to pay particular attention to contamination prevention this harvest season.
 The goal is to keep any and all foreign materials out of seed cotton and baled lint.

-In Cotton Farming magazine's September 2012 and August 2013 Cotton Agenda columns, the National Cotton Council urges producers, ginners, warehouses and their employees to be proactive in preventing lint contamination.
+In Cotton Farming magazine's August 2013 Cotton's Agenda column, the National Cotton Council urges producers, ginners, warehouses and their employees to be proactive in preventing lint contamination.

 Opinions Vary On 'Ground' Cotton